Juuroku/GPT-API-JS/README.md

 ## Contributing
 You can report bugs or make feature requests through the issue, or fork the project and make your own version.
 To report the bugs, please use the `bug` tag.
-To request new feature, please use the `enhancement` tag.
+To request new features, please use the `enhancement` tag.